-The ironic part about ending your relationship with your spouse or significant other is that if you have a child with that person you will actually be working closely with him or her on parenting your child after the case is over then you may have been doing before.
+The ironic part about ending your relationship with your spouse or significant other is that if you have a child with that person you will be working closely with him or her on parenting your child after the case is over than you may have been doing before.

 Today’s blog post from the Law Office of Bryan Fagan will focus on your ability to co-parent your child with your ex-spouse after your child custody case has concluded.